benjo121ben/Discord-Bot-DnD-BitD/README.md

 3. Save this url somewhere.
 People will be able to invite your discord bot into their server, by using this url.
 4. Enter the url into your browser and invite the bot to your discord server.
 5. Run `main.py`

-### Offline Mode
-Local Run is not working at the moment and is disabled for now.

 ---